 - Yin: Slow paced and meditative.
 This system dates from the late ’70s with the work of Paulie Zink, a Taoist and martial arts expert, and developed by Paul Grilley and Sarah Powers.

 - Anusara: A more traditional hatha yoga with a focus on heart-opening and spirals to align each part of the body.
-John Friend in 1997 and now continued by a nonprofit school that certifies its teachers.
+Founded by John Friend in 1997 and now continued by a nonprofit school that certifies its teachers.

 - Acroyoga: The most gymnastic of the systems, this features partners exercising in acrobatic poses.
 It requires three people – a base, a flyer who will be elevated off the ground, and a spotter to break the fall, if needed.
 The couple on the cover of my upcoming novel Nearly Canaan are shown in one of its poses.